 The nearest city with specialist precious-metal buyers is Manchester, around 11 to 12 miles south west and roughly a 35 to 45 minute trip by road or tram.
 Making that journey takes a volunteer away and leaves the shop short-handed.

 The prepaid postal route removes the trip entirely.
 You request a label, pack the items securely, and either book a collection or drop the parcel at a Post Office, without closing a till or sending anyone across the county.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Checking Rochdale donations before pricing